Goes with tea/coffee/wine/beer

 I became the living embodiment of the very song I was singing, Boys Don’t Cry.
 I was the boy that wouldn’t cry, that couldn’t cry, that wouldn’t allow myself, because, if I did, I was making the gig about myself, or, worse, conveying shock to be in the presence of someone so near death.
 This was 100% about her, 0% about me.

 I forged through until I got the nod from the rep to wind it up.
 The recipient, wiping her face, explained that she was such a devout fan of The Cure that she’d met them.
 She thanked me and said it was nice to meet me.
 The honour was precisely the other way around.
 Her friends gathered at the foot of her bed, and they, resultantly, felt like my friends, as though years of friendship had been fast-tracked in the 40 minutes.
 There was so much love in the room that day that I almost couldn’t take it.
 Afterwards, I sat in my car and cried like the boy that did.
 She died eight days later.

-Nowadays the creative process is a river that flows irrespective of being wanted or not, and I’m grateful to have some capacity to catch the occasional butterfly, be it song, story, or hot air.
+Nowadays the creative process is a river that flows irrespective of being wanted or not, and I’m grateful to have at least some capacity to catch the occasional butterfly, be it song, story, or hot air.

-I have no idea where the creative journey ends, and the only thing I’ve learned is that nothing creative is ever finished, only abandoned.
-I complain on the Home page that I regret finding my brother’s guitar in the closet that day.
-Nothing could be further from the truth.
+I have no idea where the creative journey ends, and the main thing I’ve learned is that nothing creative is ever finished, only abandoned.
+I’m just delighted to have stepped onto the path by finding my brother’s guitar, and both I, and my curiosity, love not knowing where it’ll veer next.

 Thank you for reading.